floriovi/vinc3108/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an aspiring Software Developer currently looking for an apprenticeship/junior position after having completed a 6 week coding bootcamp with Generation UK and WhiteHat GB.
-Lately, I've been building Vanilla JS projects, learning how to build a fully interactive website.
+Lately, I've been building Vanilla JS projects, learning how to build a fully interactive web-application.
 I am planning to learn React next.

 📔 My most recent project is this [Task Planner](https://vinc3108.github.io/Final_Project_Task_Planner/) made with HTML, CSS, JavaScript and Bootstrap.